 - What happens at the end of the term

 If you are unsure as to any of the above, it is best to ask before signing an agreement.

 Start Making Payments

-Buy if…You are able to handle the regular payments.
-If you know what you will need from the vehicle into the future, and know that you will rack up a lot of miles, buying the vehicle with a car loan might be the best route.
+If you are able to handle the regular payments.
+You know what you will need from the vehicle in the future.
+If you know that you will rack up a lot of miles.
+Purchasing a vehicle might be a better route.